 From the software menu, select “____,” then “run sequence”

-A pop-up window will appear, do NOT click anything.
+If you already have data in your folder, a first pop-up window will make sure you really want to write data to that directory.
+A second pop-up window will appear, do NOT click anything.
 It will make a decision and go away by itself.

 Stick around to make sure the sampler injects a sample into the inlet, and that the timer begins.